ajstafford/ytsum/CONTRIBUTING.md

 Thank you for your interest in contributing to ytsum!
 This document provides guidelines for contributing to the project.

+**Note**: This project was developed with significant assistance from AI tools (primarily Claude by Anthropic).
+We welcome both human and AI-assisted contributions.
+See [AI_ATTRIBUTION.md](AI_ATTRIBUTION.md) for details.

 ## Getting Started

 1. Fork the repository